rahul0304-tech/F1-Analysis-Dashboard/ReadMe.md

     ```bash
     npm run dev
     ```
-4. Open your localhost in your browser.
+4. Open in your browser.

 ---